-The restaurant was dimly lit, with a disagreeable babble of noise.
-Eli heard a distinct and familiar laugh trilling unashamedly from one table, and saw that the others had already arrived.
+The restaurant was dimly lit with a disagreeable babble of noise.
+Eli heard a distinct and familiar laugh trilling unashamedly from one table and saw that the others had already arrived.
 He took his seat, muttering an apology.

-Craig stopped speaking with much deliberation, as though to say Eli’s presence was always an unspoken, but agreed upon, disruption.
-Marie smiled warmly; it was her laugh that often rose above the crowd, drawing looks from other diners – looks of disdainful suspicion, wary of such unseemly displays of good spirit.
-Eli withered under such looks, having to suppress an inward shudder at the contemptuous glances of people that, he was sure, he did not care about.
-Jen no more than flicked her eyes at him, before returning her gaze to linger on Craig.
+Craig stopped speaking with deliberation, as though to say Eli’s presence was always an unspoken, but agreed upon, disruption.
+Marie smiled warmly.
+It was her laugh that often rose above the crowd, drawing looks from other diners – those wary of such unseemly displays of good spirit.
+Eli withered under such looks, having to suppress an inward shudder each time.
+Jen no more than flicked her eyes at him and then returned her gaze to linger on Craig.

 Not for the first time, Eli wondered why he agreed to come.

 Craig was wearing a tightly fitted shirt, the fabric looking strained in every inch.
-His hair was thinning, but he had it combed in a way that flaunted the fact, as though daring someone to think it bothered him.
+His hair was thinning, and he had it combed in a way that flaunted the fact, as though daring someone to think it bothered him.